Šibenik

+It was first mentioned on Christmas 1066 in a grant of Peter Krešimir IV, so it is also called Krešimir's Town.
+Until the plague pandemic in 17th century it was the largest city on the entire eastern coast of the Adriatic. Šibenik was the de facto capital of the Croatia from December 1944 to May 1945.
+It is also significant as the place of foundation of the Croatian Navy.

+The Cathedral of St. James is the most significant architectural achievement of the 15th and 16th centuries on the soil of Croatia.
+Due to its exceptional values, it was included in the UNESCO World Cultural Heritage List in 2000, which was joined on that list by the Fortress of St. Nicholas.

 History

 Etymology

 There are multiple interpretations of how Šibenik was named.
-In his fifteenth century book De situ Illiriae et civitate Sibenici, Juraj Šižgorić describes the name and location of Šibenik.
-He attributes the name of the city to it being surrounded by a palisade made of šibe (sticks, singular being šiba).
-Another interpretation is associated with the forest through the Latin toponym "Sibinicum", which covered a narrower microregion within Šibenik on and around the area of St. Michael's Fortress.
+In his fifteenth-century book De situ Illiriae et civitate Sibenici, Giorgio Sisgoreo describes the name and location of Šibenik.
+He attributes the name of the city to it being surrounded by a palisade made of šibe 'switches/twigs'.
+Some argue the name is of Illyrian origin, or derived from the family name of the Šubićs.
+Another interpretation is associated with the forest through the Latin toponym Sibinicum, which covered a narrower microregion within Šibenik on and around the area of St. Michael's Fortress.

 Early history

-Unlike other cities along the Adriatic coast, which were established by Greeks, Illyrians and Romans, Šibenik was founded by Croats.
-Excavations of the castle of St. Michael, have since proven that the place was inhabited long before the actual arrival of the Croats.
+Unlike other cities along the Adriatic coast, which were established by Greeks, Illyrians and Romans, Šibenik was founded by Slavs.
 It was mentioned for the first time under its present name in 1066 in a Charter of the Croatian King Petar Krešimir IV and, for a period of time, it was a seat of this Croatian King.
 For that reason, Šibenik is also called "Krešimirov grad" (Krešimir's city).

 Between the 11th and 12th centuries, Šibenik was tossed back and forth among Venice, Byzantium, and Hungary.
 It was conquered by the Republic of Venice in 1116, who held it until 1124, when they briefly lost it to the Byzantine Empire, and then held it again until 1133 when it was retaken by the Kingdom of Hungary.
 It would change hands among the aforementioned states several more times until 1180.

 The city was given the status of a town in 1167 from Stephen III of Hungary.
 It received its own diocese in 1298.